 Highland Park

 Host to Rochester’s celebrated Lilac Festival in May, Highland boasts the most extensive collection of lilacs in the country, with over 500 varieties across 1,200 shrubs.
 You’ll also find a vast Japanese Maple collection, 35 types of magnolias, 700 rhododendron specimens, and 300 conifer varieties in the pinetum.
 Many of the trees are the tallest of their species in the state, though few are native.
 Highland has even been described as a museum or zoo of exotic plants and trees.
 Arnold Arboretum of Harvard University sent the original specimens to Rochester for simultaneous scientific study.
-Meander along paved and mown-grass pathways to find Lamberton Conservatory, Poet’s Garden, Highland Bowl, and Warner Castle’s Sunken Garden.
+Meander along paved and mown-grass pathways to Lamberton Conservatory, Poet’s Garden, Highland Bowl, and Warner Castle’s Sunken Garden.
 180 Reservoir Avenue

 Highland Park’s Lamberton Conservatory

 Take a break and unwind in the Lord and Burnham–designed glasshouse filled with exotic, desert, and economic plants, including banana trees.
 Enjoy tropical temperatures and the soothing sounds of running water.
 Find turtles lounging by indoor ponds, with tiny button quail and tortoises wandering around.
 The theme of the Seasonal Display Room changes five times throughout the year, with the beloved Holiday Show in December.
-During this time, the conservatory is open on Friday and Sunday evenings to fully appreciate the beautiful festive lights.
+During the Holiday Show, the conservatory is open on Friday and Sunday evenings to fully appreciate the beautiful festive lights.
 Admission fee.
 180 Reservoir Avenue

 Highland Park’s Warner Castle Estate and Sunken Garden